basil08/jekyll-now/bookshelf.md

 ## Abstract

 Inspired by Patrick Collison's luscious [bookshelf][bookshelf], this page is the list of books I have read in the current year (whichever year you are reading it).
 Most of these are plucked from other people's recommendation lists, popular choices, stuff I find interesting or just a random topic I want to learn about on a Saturday evening.
 Suggestions?
-Drop me a [line][mailto] here!
+Drop me a [line][mailto]!

 1. Check out [my current reading][current].